Skip to Main Content

 Use this guide to meet your deadlines and join over 17 million students enrolling in college in the fall.
 Here's a closer look at how to apply, including a college application checklist and what happens after you send off your applications.

-Your college application checklist
+College application checklist

 Staying organized is key to navigating the college process successfully.
-Use this checklist to learn about the main parts of a college application.
+Use this checklist to learn about the main parts of a college application:

 Colleges want to review your academic performance, so they request an official transcript from your high school.
 Your transcript lists the classes you took and the grades you earned.

-2. Letters of recommendation
+2. Request letters of recommendation

-You often need to send two to three letters of recommendation from teachers, coaches, counselors, mentors or other trusted adults.
+You often need to send two to three letters of recommendation from teachers, coaches, counselors, mentors, or other trusted adults.
 Ask for recommendations from people who know you well and can give insight into your personal strengths.

 tip Icon